 What services do paediatric occupational therapists in Frankston typically offer?

-Paediatric OTs in Frankston generally support children with daily living skills, fine motor development, sensory needs, school readiness, and play activities.
-They may work with children who have developmental delays, coordination difficulties, or sensory sensitivities.
-Services often include assessment, one-on-one therapy, home or school-based strategies, and advice for families.
-Specific services vary between practitioners, so it's worth asking what each offers.
+Paediatric occupational therapists support children with daily living skills, fine and gross motor development, sensory needs, school readiness, and play skills.
+They may offer clinic-based sessions, school consultations, or home visits.
+Services often include assessment, therapy planning, and strategies for parents to use at home.
+Specific services vary by practitioner, so ask about what each offers.

 How do I know if my child needs occupational therapy?